 The converse of a conditional statement exchanges or switches the hypothesis and the conclusion.
-Study the figure below carefully so that you can understand this concept clearly!
+Study the figure at the end of the lesson carefully so that you can understand this concept clearly!

 What is the converse of the conditional statement below?